Glass City Academy History

 As a dropout prevention and recovery school established in 2003, Glass City Academy has given great attention to designing a curriculum that meets State of Ohio requirements as well as offering challenging classes for all students.
 Students, parents, and guardians work with the school’s director and counselor to design a personal graduation plan that includes accomplishments and credits already received.

 While accepting all applicants ages 16-21, Glass City Academy is designed to accommodate the needs of young adults who have been unsuccessful in the traditional high school setting.
 These students are recognized by the State of Ohio as highly at risk of not completing high school.
-Glass City Academy’s mission focuses on successful completion for its students and has always received a passing grade of “Meets Requirements” on the State of Ohio School Report Card.
+Glass City Academy’s mission focuses on successful completion for its students and has always received a passing grade of “Meets Standards” on the State of Ohio School Report Card.

-The school is situated on two spacious campus’ one on Monroe Street in Downtown Toledo, and one of Idaho Street in East Toledo.
+The school is situated on two spacious campus’ one on Monroe Street in Downtown Toledo, and one on Idaho Street in East Toledo.
 Large classrooms equipped with state of the art technology offer students opportunities to learn numerous skills demanded in the workplace.

 Glass City Academy currently meets and exceeds the State of Ohio averages for proficient, accelerated, and advanced levels for the Ohio State Tests in five of the seven subject areas.